angelesgonzalez/S2.2-Ecommerce/README.md

 ## 🪄 Future Improvements

 - Use `try...catch` blocks to ensure that unexpected errors (e.g. missing DOM elements) don’t crash the app.
+- Do level 2 & 3 of the sprint.